Sleek-Algo/sa-hosted-checkout-for-woocommerce/readme.txt

 ==👉 Video Tutorial 👈==
 https://www.youtube.com/watch?v=2ktSTBzG95c

+== Screenshots ==
+1. How Stripe Checkout will look on your website
+2. Enable SA Hosted Checkout for WooCommerce to replace WooCommerce Checkout with Stripe Checkout
+3. Change Stripe mode between Test and Live
+4. Change configuration for Stripe Checkout
+5. Update cancellation page URL
+6. Enable custom Thank You page
+7. Add custom text to be displayed on Stripe Checkout page
+8. Add custom fields to Stripe Checkout
+9. Select payment methods to enable on Stripe Checkout
+10. View details of all the Stripe Sessions created on your website

 = Documentation 📚 =
-Discover how to make the most of Otter Blocks with our detailed and user-friendly [documentation](https://www.sleekalgo.com/sa-hosted-checkout-for-woocommerce/#installation-guide).
+Discover how to make the most of SA Hosted Checkout for WooCommerce with our detailed and user-friendly [documentation](https://www.sleekalgo.com/sa-hosted-checkout-for-woocommerce/#installation-guide).

 = 🌐 Translation Ready 🤩 =
 *SA Hosted Checkout for WooCommerce* is compatible with Loco Translate, WPML, Polylang, TranslatePress, Weglot, and more.
 To contribute, add a new language via translate.wordpress.org.

 = ⏩ Use of Third-Party Libraries 🛠️ =
 The *SA Hosted Checkout for WooCommerce* plugin has been built using the following third-party libraries to enhance functionality and user experience:
 - [Stripe PHP SDK](https://github.com/stripe/stripe-php) – This SDK is integrated to support [Stripe Checkout](https://stripe.com/payments/checkout), allowing secure and seamless payment processing.
 - [React.js](https://react.dev/) – React.js is used to manage the plugin’s admin interface components for a dynamic and responsive user experience.